Jordyn Woods ‘Devastated’ And ‘Completely Lost’ Following Tristan Thompson Cheating Scandal

 “They have done everything to help Jordyn be successful on her own.
 They feel she would be nothing without them.
 It’s such a betrayal for them,” the source shares.

 Woods is going to feel the sting of her actions for a while, too.
-Not only are Kardashian fans lashing out at Woods on social media but she was also used to living a certain lifestyle when she was basically a part of the Kardashian family.
+Not only are Kardashian fans lashing out at Woods on social media, but she was also used to living a certain lifestyle when she was basically a part of the Kardashian family.
 Not only did Kylie pay for her car, but Jordyn also goes to all the Kardashian family parties and vacations and lived rent-free in Jenner’s guest house.

 “She is devastated and feels completely lost,” another insider shared.
 “Jordyn has tried profusely to apologize to Khloe, Kylie and even Kris [Jenner] several times since the news spread.
 She has reached out to Khloe multiple times trying to explain that this was a one-time mistake.”